The '59 Sound Lyrics

 Did you hear your favorite song one last time?

-Ain't supposed to die on a Saturday night,
+Well they ain't supposed to die on a Saturday night

 Did you hear the rattling chains in the hospital walls?